uxifiit/Filters/README.md

 # Filters

 UXI.Filters is a framework for developing console applications for data filtering and processing.
+UXI.Filters belongs to the common libraries in [UXI.Libs](https://github.com/uxifiit/UXI.Libs).

 Main features:
 * Simplifies wrapping a data filtering function into a command line application.